grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 * You can **insert the Facebook pixel and start tracking events on any WooCommerce** website with just a few clicks (Purchase, ViewContent, AddToCart, InitiateCheckout)

-* Out of the box **Facebook Dynamic Ads** setup for your Woocommerce website (we also have a dedicated feed plugin for Facebook Dynamic Ads Product Catalog)
+* Out of the box **Facebook Dynamic Ads** pixel setup for your Woocommerce website (we also have a dedicated feed plugin for Facebook Dynamic Ads Product Catalog)

 * **Dynamic AddToCart** is fully supported (the AddToCart event will fire on add to cart button click)

 * **Track conversion value for WooCommerce** ([Pro Version](http://www.pixelyoursite.com))

 * **WooCommerce Conversion Value Optimization:** You can include or exclude TAX for all the WooCommere events and Shipping cost for the Purchase event.
 You can use the full product price or just a percent of the price for each event Value.
-You can also set a general value for each event.
+You can also set a general value for each event.  ([Pro Version](http://www.pixelyoursite.com))

 * You can turn ON/OFF each WooCommerce event.

 * You can turn ON/OFF value for each WooCommerce event.

-* **Super Powerful Custom Audiences for WooCommerce:** we automatically track product name and product category (you can create audiences based on them), together with customer's city, state and country.
-Additionally we track payment and shipping methods.
+* **Super-Powerful Custom Audiences for WooCommerce:** we automatically track product name and product category (you can create audiences based on them), together with customer's city, state, and country.
+Additionally, we track payment and shipping methods.
 Use of coupons and coupon names are also automatically extracted.
-With this data you can unleash some fantastic retargeting campaigns based on highly granulated audiences. ([Pro Version](http://www.pixelyoursite.com))
+With this data, you can unleash some fantastic retargeting campaigns based on highly granulated audiences. ([Pro Version](http://www.pixelyoursite.com))

-* **Advance Matching** is supported for the Purchase Event - this is a useful feature from Facebook that increases the chances to correctly identify users visiting your website without being logged to their Facebook accounts ([Pro Version](http://www.pixelyoursite.com))
+* **Advance Matching** is supported for all the events - this is a useful feature from Facebook that increases the chances to correctly identify users visiting your website without being logged to their Facebook accounts.
+Not sure what "Advanced Matching" does?
+We have not one, but two articles with more details on our site. ([Pro Version](http://www.pixelyoursite.com))

+* **Track product tags** for all the events and use them to built Custom Audiences ([Pro Version](http://www.pixelyoursite.com))

 * **WooCommerce Affiliate Products Events:** you can add a dynamic event that will trigger on affiliate button clicks ([Pro Version](http://www.pixelyoursite.com))

 * **WooCommerce PayPal Standard Events:** you can add a dynamic AddPaymentInfo event that will trigger on WooCommerce PayPal button clicks ([Pro Version](http://www.pixelyoursite.com))

-* Fully tested with WooCommerce 2.6 and above
+* Fully tested with the latest version of WooCommerce

 <strong>What's next<strong>

 We are working on some new handy features for the plugin and we will release them soon.

-<strong>Pixel Helper False Errors</strong>
+<strong>Pixel Helper Errors</strong>

-If you are testing your pixel with Pixel Helper Chrome Extension, it is possible that you will see some **false** errors:
+If you are testing your pixel with Pixel Helper Chrome Extension, it is possible that you will see some errors:

-**Event ID: AddToCart**: Facebook Pixel did not load.

-You can safely ignore it.
-It is a normal error trigger by the dynamic AddToCart event that will disappear after you click on the add to cart button.

-**Event ID: GeneralEvent**: Content_type is missing, should be either 'product' or 'product_group'

-You can safely ignore it.
-It’s a Dynamic Ads warning, but this event is not meant to be used for Dynamic Ads.
-It is completely dedicated to Custom Audiences and works perfectly.
-If you are using WooCommerce, there is a ViewContent event fully ready for the Dynamic Ads job.
+**Facebook Pixel can't match products**

+It means that the product ID is not found in a Dynamic Ads Product Catalog.
+If you are not doing Dynamic Ads, or if that event is not Dynamic Ads related, then you are fine.
+Otherwise, check your product catalog feed and make sure that that id is present in there.

-For more details on how to use Facebook Pixel Helper and how to interpret its reported errors  [read this special article](http://www.pixelyoursite.com/facebook-pixel-helper-errors)
+For more details on how to use Facebook Pixel Helper and how to interpret its reported errors  [read this special Pixel Helper article](http://www.pixelyoursite.com/facebook-pixel-helper-errors)

-**Let’s start now!** Join other thousands of users and instal the plugin, because it is easy to use, and will help you with your Facebook campaigns for real
+**Let’s start now!** Join other thousands of users and install the plugin, because it is easy to use, and will help you with your Facebook campaigns for real

 == Installation ==